Showing posts with label fermentation. Show all posts

 Fermentation isn't always an instantaneous process.
 Depending on various factors, it can take anywhere from 15 hours to 48 hours before you notice any activity.
 Before hitting the panic button, give your brew some time.

-Even if the bubbles are elusive, other signs can indicate that your beer is on the right track.
-A dark, frothy scum or krausen around the water level is a clear indicator of fermentation.
 This scum can be seen on the walls of the fermenter.
 Additionally, a foamy layer at the top is another positive sign.
 If you decide to inspect inside, ensure minimal exposure to the outside environment to prevent contamination.

 If you've patiently waited and still see no signs of fermentation, there might be underlying issues: